Title of statistical activity: Fish catch

 18.5.
 Data compilation Operations performed on data to derive new information according to a given set of rules.

-The data collected by the Ministry of Rural Affairs are converted into statistical output.
+The data collected by the Veterinary and Food Board are converted into statistical output.
 It includes calculating additional indicators.

 18.6.
 Adjustment The set of procedures employed to modify statistical data to enable it to conform to national or international standards or to address data quality differences when compiling specific data sets.